AlonXt/dream-test/README.md

 - one for Responses and one for Errors

-**Step 3:** Create Lambda Functions for each component in the project.
+**Step 3:** Create Lambda Functions for each component in the lambdas directory.

 - Runtime: Python 3.12
-- Timeout: Increase to 10 seconds (for "ml_process" make it 7 minutes)
 - Attach correct IAM roles that allows access to RDS and SQS for each lambda
+- Set the required environment variables for each lambda
-- Connect the ticket_creator lambda to the ml_process, so it can invoke it
+- Give the ticket_creator lambda permissions to invoke the ml_process, and the vice-versa
 - Configure the ticket_status_updater lambda to be triggered by the "Response" SQS when receiving a message
-- Set the required environment variables for each lambda
+- Timeout: Increase to 10 seconds for all lambdas (for "ml_process" make it 7 minutes!)

 **Step 4:** Create an API Gateway for an HTTP API